blakeelias/grok-evals/docs/PREPARATION.md

 -code to collate the total results in terms of accuracy -code to generate a Markdown report of these accuracies in table-format.

-[ ] Let's have a discussion around the design of this codebase.
+[x] Let's have a discussion around the design of this codebase.
-[ ] What are some flaws in this current code skeleton that we might improve?
+[x] What are some flaws or potential areas of improvement in this current code skeleton that would make it easier to keep the code organized and easily add new datasets or evaluation methods?
 [ ] Let's make/revise this skeleton together and make some design choices along the way.
+        [ ] Better interfaces overall (Benchmark, Evaluation, etc.)
+        [ ] Use structured outputs for letter choices, numbers, etc.
 [ ] Let's implement the core API calling functionality.
         [ ] Since we'll be making many Grok requests, we might want to consider how to parallelize these for faster response.
             - E.g. is there any batch API that can allow us to submit many requests in a single HTTP request?
             - If that's not possible, perhaps just send multiple HTTP requests in parallel using multithreading or multiprocessing (like I did during the phone interview)?
+            - Let's use [this example](https://docs.x.ai/docs/guides/async?utm_source=chatgpt.com) for asynchronous requests.
         [ ] The Grok API says there's a way to cache prompt tokens.
 We maybe want to turn this on.
 How do we do this?
             - (See this section of the docs:
                   "Trying to run the same prompt multiple times?
 You can now use cached prompt tokens to incur less cost on repeated prompts.
 By reusing stored prompt data, you save on processing expenses for identical requests.
 Enable caching in your settings and start saving today!
 The caching is automatically enabled for all requests without user input.
 You can view the cached prompt token consumption in the "usage" object.")